Linuxfabrik/monitoring-plugins/check-plugins/icinga-version/README.md

   --offset-eol OFFSET_EOL
                         Alert n days before ("-30") or after an EOL date ("30" or "+30").
-Default: -30 days --timeout TIMEOUT     Network timeout in seconds.
+Default: -30 days --path PATH           Path to the Icinga binary.
+Resolved via $PATH when given without a directory.
+Default: icinga2 --timeout TIMEOUT     Network timeout in seconds.
 Default: 8 (seconds) --unreachable-severity {ok,warn,crit,unknown}
                         State to report when the online source is unreachable.